Shadows are Bicategorical Traces: Shadows of bicategories

-In this section we recall relevant definitions in two (seemingly distinct) areas: shadows of bicategories and $\THH$ of enriched $\infty$-categories.
-The first subsection is written at the point-set level, in the language of bicategories and model categories.
-The material presented here can be found in more detail in \cite{campbellponto2019thh}.
-The second subsection, based on \cite{berman2022thh}, reviews the relevant concepts about enriched $\infty$-categories and their topological Hochschild homology, which is not defined on the point-set level.

-\subsection{Shadows of bicategories}
+\section{Shadows of bicategories}

-We review here the notion of a shadow, which can be viewed as an axiomatization of $\THH$.
+We review here the notion of a shadow, which can be viewed as an axiomatization of topological Hochschild homology ($\THH$), which was originally defined for ring spectra \cite{bokstedt1985thh}, but then generalized to spectral categories, i.e., categories enriched over a monoidal model category of spectra $\mathcal Sp$ \cite{blumbergmandell2012thh}.
 Shadows first appeared in \cite{ponto2010shadow}, though \cite{campbellponto2019thh} is our main reference.
-Topological Hochschild homology ($\THH$) was originally defined for ring spectra \cite{bokstedt1985thh}, but was then generalized to spectral categories, i.e., categories enriched over a monoidal model category of spectra $\mathcal Sp$ \cite{blumbergmandell2012thh}.

 \begin{defn} Let $\C$ and $\D$ be spectral categories. \begin{enumerate} \item A {\it $\C$-module} is a spectral functor

 \item A {\it $(\C,\D)$-bimodule} is a spectral functor where $ \C^{op} \wedge \D$ is the spectral category with as objects ordered pairs $(c,d)$, where $c \in \C$ and $d \in \D$, and with mapping spectrum